phaazon/sdb/README.rst

 3. Module scan and auto scanning entry points
 ---------------------------------------------
 `sdb` uses two short options to be able to adapt to your project and build it: the root directory and the entry point module.
 With both those information, it can compile all your files that take part of the final output.
 However, `sdb` needs to scan the entry point module to deduce what other modules it has to build too.
-That process is called a scan.
+That process is called a *scan*, or *caching modules*.
+Moreover, `sdb` tracks dependencies between modules in order to update modules that ought to be.

 A second feature that enriches the scan process is the *auto scan*.
 When *auto scan* is on, `sdb` will always scan the entry point on each build order.
 On big projects where you often compile, it can become